-- Development ☐ At 4 years your child should: Understand 3-part directions. o Ask and answer lots of questions.
-(Eg. What are you doing?)
-Walk up and down stairs alternating feet.
-Undo buttons and zippers. o Try to comfort someone who is upset.
-At 5 years your child should: Count out loud or on fingers o Speak clearly in adult-like sentences most of the time.
-Throw and catch a ball.
-Hop on 1 foot several times. o Dress and undress with little help.
-Cooperate with adult requests most of the time. o Retell the sequence of a story.
-Separate easily from you. ☐ Limit TV, video and computer time, and do not - ☐ Limit TV, video and computer time, and do not use within 1 hour of bedtime.
+- At 4 years your child should: - \circ Understand 3-part directions. - Ask and answer lots of questions.
+(Eg. What are you doing?) - Walk up and down stairs alternating feet. - Undo buttons and zippers. - Try to comfort someone who is upset. - At 5 years your child should: - Count out loud or on fingers - Speak clearly in adult-like sentences most of the time. - \circ $\;$ Throw and catch a ball. - $\circ~$ Hop on 1 foot several times. - $\circ~$ Dress and undress with little help. - Cooperate with adult requests most of the time. - $\circ~$ Retell the sequence of a story. - Separate easily from you. - □ Limit TV, video and computer time, and do not use within 1 hour of bedtime.
 Do not have a TV or computer in the bedroom. - Allow more time for reading and for physical activity with you.
-Your child needs both quiet time and group activities. - ☐ Play rhyming games, memory games, ball games, and group games. - ☐ Listen to your child when she talks to you.
+Your child needs both quiet time and group activities. - Play rhyming games, memory games, ball games, and group games. - □ Listen to your child when she talks to you.
 Notice when she is doing something good.
-She will feel important if she has a few simple tasks. - ☐ Have fun with your child with drawing, painting, gluing, cutting, puzzles, lacing, mazes, and printing. - ☐ Be sure your child knows his full name, phone number and address. - Report any concerns about your child's development, including her hearing and vision, to her physician or other healthcare professional.
+She will feel important if she has a few simple tasks. - □ Have fun with your child with drawing, painting, gluing, cutting, puzzles, lacing, mazes, and printing. - □ Be sure your child knows his full name, phone number and address. - Report any concerns about your child's development, including her hearing and vision, to her physician or other healthcare professional.